jq153387/avancevl.github.io/recruit/sample_frontenddev.md

 ## Reminders

-> * We'd rather to do a few features well, rather than all the features poorly.
+> * We'd rather you do a few features well, rather than all the features poorly.
 > * Please be sure to upload code to GitHub/GitLab.
 > * At the 2.5 hour mark:
 >   * Please submit however much you've completed, regardless of whether you've finished or not.